π Cliquez ici pour la version franΓ§aise

 Bitcoin: A Financial Lifeline, Not Just an Investment

+For those of us who’ve been in the Bitcoin space for years, this report merely quantifies what we’ve observed firsthand.
+When local currencies collapse and traditional financial rails become unreliable or prohibitively expensive, Bitcoin provides an essential alternative.
+It’s not just about investment returns β it’s about financial survival and sovereignty.
 The BIS findings show that people turn to Bitcoin and stablecoins when their financial systems stop functioning properly or become too costly to use, particularly for small international payments.
 Bitcoin’s Peer-to-Peer (P2P) architecture allows users to transact directly without intermediaries, making it ideal for these scenarios.
 This reality directly contradicts the narrative that Bitcoin is merely a speculative asset with no practical utility.

 “A new BIS paper on Bitcoin dropped yesterday.
 To cut through the jargon: It concluded that Bitcoin use rises when inflation surges, remittances get pricey, and capital controls increase.
 In other words, when people need it most.”